-Keep reading to find out more about FIFA betting or claim your bonus below and start betting at one of our recommended FIFA betting sites today.
+Keep reading to find our more about FIFA betting, or select a site below to start betting on FIFA games and tournaments today.

 FIFA 20 betting is one of the most popular sources of betting within the esports industry.
 There are some fundamental differences between FIFA betting and competitive football and the key distinction is that each team is controlled by one player.